kasungihan/algorithm-calculator/README.md

 ### Install the **Docker**(Option)

-To build a image run on base path of project
-`docker build -t kasungihan/algorithm-calendar .`
+Build a image for running on development environment `docker build -t kasungihan/algorithm-calendar:dev -f Dockerfile.dev .`

-Up the container to demonstrate the project
+Up the container to preview the demo on browser: http://loocalhost:3000 `docker run -it -p 3000:5173 -v ./:/app --name algorithm-calendar-app kasungihan/algorithm-calendar:dev`

+Build a image for running on production environment `docker build -t kasungihan/algorithm-calendar:latest -f Dockerfile.prod .`

+Up the container to load on browser: http://<ip>
-`docker run -it -p 3000:5173 -v ./:/app --name algorithm-calendar-app kasungihan/algorithm-calendar`
+`docker run -it -p 80:80 --name algorithm-calendar-app kasungihan/algorithm-calendar:latest`

 ### Lint with [ESLint](https://eslint.org/)